leereilly/games/README.md

 ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

-Below is a list of open source games and game-related projects - old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins for commercial games, libraries, frameworks, engines, you name it.
+Below is a list of open source games - old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, etc...

 ## Contributing

-If you'd like to add a repository to the list, please [create an Issue](https://github.com/201flaviosilva/Open-Source-Games/issues), or fork this repository and submit a pull request ([click here to edit this file from github](https://github.com/201flaviosilva/Open-Source-Games/edit/master/README.md)).
+If you'd like to add a game to the list or found a bug?
+Please [create an Issue](https://github.com/201flaviosilva/Open-Source-Games/issues), or fork this repository and submit a pull request ([click here to edit this file from github](https://github.com/201flaviosilva/Open-Source-Games/edit/master/README.md)).

 Any game is accepted as long as it is open source.
 No matter what platform the code is published on, [GitHub](https://github.com/), [GitLab](https://gitlab.com/), [Code Sandbox](https://codesandbox.io/), etc...